What is Link Building?

 their financial aid site.

-The key component is not to ask for the link, but rather to provide value to the university and their students.
+The key component is not to ask for the link but rather to provide value to the university and its students.
 By offering tuition assistance to students, the link should follow organically.
 Again, this is an exchange of mutual benefits.

-The final step is actually sending emails to schools to telling them about your scholarship, where to find it, and how students can apply.
+The final step is actually sending emails to schools to tell them about your scholarship, where to find it, and how students can apply.